toonchavez8/Portfolio_Chavez_Miguel/nextjs-portfolio/projects/01-RatingComponet.md

 ```

-I have a background in motion design and animation so everytime i can use animations I like, it's a nice way to add some life to a design.
+I have a background in motion design and animation so everytime i can use animations I make i will definitly try, it's a nice way to add some life to a design.

 #### SCSS